Otomat: Description

 Otomat Mk.2 in service with the Peruvian Navy.
 Note the lateral boosters and the air intakes at mid fuselage.

 The Otomat is a long-range anti-ship missile capable of reaching around 180 km at an average speed of 1,000–1,100 km/h.
 It is stored and launched in a fiberglass box which weighs 1,610 kg fully loaded.
 This container has a rectangular shape to accommodate the fixed wings of the missile and an inclination of 15 degrees.
 At launch, the boosters propel the missile up to a height of 200 m before the main engine starts and a descent to 20 m is made.
 Otomat Mk2 missiles have a data-link for mid-course updates.
 They are designed to strike their targets in a 180 m dive or in a sea-skimming mode at an altitude of 2 m with a 210 kg warhead capable piercing up to 80 mm of steel.
 The warhead is designed to explode inside the ship with the force of the explosion directed to the bottom of the target ship.

 Technical data are: 4.46 m length, 40 cm diameter, 1.35 wingspan, 780 kg launch weight.

-The mid-fuselage fuel tank has a capacity of 90 L, behind the fuel tank is the TR-281 ARBIZON III engine, a simple turbo-jet.
+The mid-fuselage fuel tank has a capacity of 90 L. Behind the fuel tank is a Turboméca TR-281 Arbizon III engine, a simple turbo-jet.
 The twin ROXEL boosters weigh 75 kg each, and provide an acceleration of 6 g for four seconds.
+The Arbizon III has 400 kg/t and is about 50% more powerful than the Harpoon's engine, a Willis turbojet that has 272 kg/t.

-The Turboméca TR.281 Arbizon III is a jet engine of 400 kg/t, around 50% more powerful than the Harpoon's engine, the Willis turbojet that has 272 kg/t.
-This latter engine is apparently used also on the bigger BGM-109 so this has lower speed (around 800 km/h compared to the aforementioned 1,000).
-Air intakes are an unusual number, four, all placed forward the wings, at mid-fuselage (as example Harpoon and Tomahawk have only one), contributing to the characteristic, complex shape of this missile.
+Unusually, the Otomat has four air intakes (for comparison, Harpoon and Tomahawk missiles have only one), all placed forward the wings at mid-fuselage.
+This contributes to the characteristic, complex shape of the missile.

 Power available has made possible to fit in the bulky fuselage a high fuel reserve, heavy warhead and a data-link (Mk 2 model) to receive updates, at least once when in flight to the target.